MajorZiploc/tooling_notes/art/blender/notes.md

 Add bone to a value node for easier editing of value during animation creation by just moving the bone instead of editing the value in the shader editor
   Add new bone to rig
   name 'face_control'
-  create new Bone Collection named 'face_controller' -- with bone selected in edit mode in right_side_menu -> Data select face mesh (mesh with shader editor nodes) in Object Mode rmb the value property in the value node
+  create new Bone Collection named 'face_controller' -- with bone selected in Edit_mode in right_side_menu -> Data
+  select face mesh (mesh with shader editor nodes) in Object Mode rmb the value property in the value node
   Add Driver